clarkm/angular-fantasy-football/README.md

 Setting for 8,10,12 team leagues, and 15,16,17,18 players.
 Much easier than manually crossing off players with pen & paper during a live draft!
 Source player rank data from fantasypros.com with many more sources to come!

-to do:
-[ ] make a ‘remove team’ function - have it add all the players back to the master list. need a confirm option for this!